fauxir/Function-ThT/README.md

 # Function Shopify store

 This repo is a take-home task from Function to asses my Shopify skill.
+Link to the live store: https://function-tht.myshopify.com/?_ab=0&_fd=0&_sc=1

 ## Setup